 A series of young adult novels by Creator/JKRowling, starting off in the late [[TheNineties 1990s]].
 Blending fantasy with the nearly extinct British BoardingSchool genre, it was the debut work of Rowling, an ex-schoolteacher.
 Needless to say, there is [[Franchise/HarryPotter a multimedia franchise]] revolving around them, consisting of [[Film/HarryPotter a series of films]], [[VideoGame/HarryPotter video games]] and various other merchandising tie-ins, but at the heart of it are the books.

-The basic story is simple: Harry Potter is a seemingly normal schoolboy, living with his resentful, abusive aunt and uncle after being orphaned in his infancy, who on his eleventh birthday discovers [[ChangelingFantasy he isn't really normal at all]].
+The basic story is simple: Harry Potter is a seemingly normal schoolboy, living with his resentful, abusive aunt and uncle after being orphaned in his infancy.
+On his eleventh birthday, he learns [[ChangelingFantasy he isn't really normal at all]].
 His parents were both powerful wizards, and Harry himself is the renowned defeater of Voldemort, would-be EvilOverlord of the wizarding world.
 Voldemort had attempted to kill Harry when the latter was only a year old, but for unknown reasons, the curse he cast at the boy afflicted himself instead, killing him... [[OnlyMostlyDead sort of]].

 Harry goes to Hogwarts, the great school of magic, and is happy.
-There are the normal school troubles -- [[BreadEggsMilkSquick bullies, unpleasant teachers, the three-headed dog guarding a mysterious something]] -- but nothing serious, until he sees a dark shadow creeping through the forest.
-Investigating, he eventually discovers that Voldemort [[NotQuiteDead did not truly die]].
+There are the normal school troubles -- [[BreadEggsMilkSquick bullies, unpleasant teachers, a three-headed dog guarding something mysterious]] -- but nothing serious, until he sees a dark shadow creeping through the forest.
+Investigating, he eventually discovers that Voldemort [[NotQuiteDead didn't truly die]].
 Though his body was destroyed, his spirit clung to life, seeking ways to return from death and resume his campaign of terror.

 !!The Harry Potter book series: